Invoking Java Code in C#.NET

 Abstract

-The real concept driving this article is to develop solutions using the .NET or Java Framework that interoperate with heterogeneous systems or even mutually communicated with each other.
+The real concept driving this article is to develop solutions using the .NET or Java Framework that interoperate with heterogeneous systems or even mutually communicate with each other.
 The Java Virtual Machine (JVM) exposes the Java Native Interface (JNI) that allows other programs to control the JVM.
 For instance, load classes, create instances, and run methods.
 This sample shows the amazing tactics of mingling both C# and Java code in one source code file and producing the desired results.
 Nowadays, the organization works on multiple projects simultaneously and the corporating infrastructure is usually configured with a couple of platforms such as .NET, Java, and PHP to fulfill the developer's requirements.
-So, it is good to interoperate or set up communication across these technologies to save human efforts and computer resources because one algorithm developed on the .NET platform could be packed as an API or DLL files and be consumed across diverse platforms.
+So, it is good to interoperate or set up communication across these technologies to save human efforts and computer resources because one algorithm developed on the .NET platform could be packed as an API or DLL file and be consumed across diverse platforms.

 Essential